 Alabama has nearly 5 million PEOPLE and residents are called Alabamians.
 Many famous people have either been born in Alabama or lived there.
 Alabama reared some of the greatest athletes of our time and some of the most famous Civil Rights leaders.
 Bobby Bowden may be the most famous college football coach around.
 Hank Aaron was the greatest home run hitter in Major league baseball and Joe Louis is considered one of the greatest Heavyweight boxers of all time.

 Alabama is home to 93 species of REPTILES including one species of crocodilian, 12 lizard species, 49 snake species, and 31 turtle species.
 There are 4 known introduced reptile species, all lizards.
-The State Reptile is the Alabama Red-bellied Turtle.
+The State Reptile is the Alabama Red-bellied Turtle and there is a Sea Turtles Conservation Program..
 The State Amphibian is the Red Hills Salamander.
 The state is part of the Partners in Amphibian and Reptile Conservation Program.
 There is a Sea Turtle Volunteer Program.

 Alabama has over 77,000 miles of RIVERS and streams with more freshwater biodiversity than any other US state.
 The rivers in the state are among the most biologically diverse and one of the longest navigable inland waterways in the country.
 The Cahaba River is the longest free-flowing river in Alabama and is among the most scenic and biologically diverse rivers in the country.
 The Tennessee River Gorge is the 4th largest river gorge in the eastern part of the country.
 The Alabama Rivers Alliance protects & restores rivers in the state.
 Whitewater Rafting is popular and there is a Coosa River Whitewater Festival.

+Alabama has many TRAILSincluding Bike trail, walking trail, running trail, and dog walking trails.
 The Alabama Trails Association provides information about TRAILS in the state.
-In addition to walking trails, there are Horse Trails.
+In addition to walking trails, there are Horse Trails and facilities.
+The Atkinson Trail at Wheeler Wildlife Refuge is considered one of the best in the state.
 Alabama participates in National Trails Day.
 The state has several scenic byways and Roadside Attractions.

 Alabama has all forms of TRANSPORTATION. .
 The Department of Transportation is responsible for transportation in the state and has an adopt-a-mile program.
 The first electric trolley system was introduced in Montgomery in 1886.
 A variety of special License Plates Designs are available.
 The Federal Highway Administration provides information about traffic conditions in the state.
 In celebration of its 50th birthday in 2002, Matchbox cars issued a vehicle for each state.
 The vehicle for Alabama was the Airport Fire Pumper.